 A request for samples from the MAH is done on the basis of a list of the last 5 active substance batches used in the manufacture of recent finished product batches.
 This list will be provided by the MAH.
-The EDQM Secretariat and the Scientific Advisor will select one batch from the pool and request the adequate quantity of substance from the MAH.
+The EDQM Secretariat will select one batch from the pool and request the adequate quantity of substance from the MAH.